AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/ud-firestore.md

     export default Edit;
     ```

-=== "Date Type Input (Date Format) - Function Example"
+=== "Formatting Date Type Input Example"

-    This function is in charge of changing the format of our date to fit that of an input with the type of "date".
+    This function is in charge of changing the format of our date to match the data type of "date".

     Why is this important?
 Well, when we update a document, we want to provide all current data inside the document.
 We can fill our inputs to have these values already and the user will simply change what needs to be changed and send the whole document back up to update.
 If we are working with Timestamps, we have to convert that data to a readable format, and break it down even further to be readable by the date input.

-    The date input will return a string in the format of "2014-06-05".
-When we get our Timestamp from Firestore, and convert to a string using the "toDate() function, we get a readable date, but we still need to convert this to an even more readable string and also extract the date specifically.
+    The date input will return a string in the format of "YYYY-MM-DD".
+When we get our Timestamp from FireStore, and convert to a string using the "toDate() function, we get a readable date, but we still need to convert this to an even more readable string and also extract the date specifically.
 We use a JS method called `.toLocaleDateString()` to get back the date in string format.
 Ex.
-"6/5/2014".
+"2014-06-05" >> "6/5/2014".

     We will take a quick look at the example we used earlier.

     ```javascript
         docResults.data().publish_date.toDate().toLocaleDateString()
         // This returns the string in "6/5/2014".
-Let's break it down
+Let's break it down.

         docResults.data().publish_date
-        // returns {seconds: 1402012800, nanoseconds: 0}
+        // returns {seconds: 1402012800, nanoseconds: 0} (see Timestamp Unix Epoch)

         docResults.data().publish_date.toDate()
         // returns "Thu Jun 05 2014 19:00:00 GMT-0500 (Central Daylight Time)"